Silver standard: Persia

-Transition to Gold Standard
+Transition to gold standard

 In 1717, the master of the Royal Mint, Sir Isaac Newton, introduced a new mint ratio as between silver and gold, and this had the effect of putting Britain onto a de facto gold standard.
 Following the Napoleonic Wars, the United Kingdom introduced the gold sovereign coin and formally adopted a gold standard in 1821.
 At the same time, revolutions in Latin America interrupted the supply of silver dollars (pieces of eight) that were being produced at the mints in Potosi, Mexico, and Lima, Peru.

 The British gold standard initially extended to some of the British colonies, including the Australasian and Southern African colonies, but not to its North American colonies, British India, or to Southeast Asia.
 The Province of Canada adopted a gold standard in 1853, as did Newfoundland in 1865.

 In 1873, Imperial Germany changed over to the gold standard in conjunction with the new gold mark coin.
 The United States changed over to gold de facto in the same year, and over the next 35 years, all other nations changed to gold, leaving only China and the British colonies of Hong Kong and Weihaiwei on the silver standard.
-By 1935 China and the rest of the world has abandoned the silver and gold standards, respectively, in favour of currencies pegged to the pound sterling and the U.S. dollar.
+By 1935, China and the rest of the world had abandoned the silver and gold standards, respectively, in favour of currencies pegged to the pound sterling and the U.S. dollar.